Anthony Joshua vs. Otto Wallin: Wilder vs Parker

 Wilder entered the ring having boxed just three minutes in the past two years, whereas Parker had fought three times already in 2023.
 Despite this the bookmakers had Wilder as the 5/1 on favourite to win, with Parker the 9/2 underdog.

 The fight

 Parker came forward with bursts and was generally the busier and more accurate boxer.
 He made use of looping right hands over the top to make Wilder reluctant to throw his trademark reckless right hand.
 At the end of 8th round an overhand right from Parker put Wilder in trouble before he was saved by the bell.
-Wilder failed to trouble Parker throughout the rest of the bout and after 12 rounds two of the judges scored it 118–110 and the third 120–108 all for Parker.
+Wilder failed to trouble Parker throughout the rest of the bout and after 12 rounds, judges scored it 118–111, 118–110, and 120–108 all for Parker.

 According to CompuBox Parker out landed Wilder, landing with 89 of 255 punches thrown (34.9% connect rate) to just 39 of 204 (19.1% connect rate) from Wilder.